smiah069/helloWorld/latex-solution.md

 ===

-If Dia does not launch in Yosemite then follow the instructions
+If you have trouble launching Dia  in Yosemite then follow the instructions below:

 ===